forlilab/Ringtail/docs/source/cmdline.rst

 As noted above, a bookmark may also be exported as a separate SQLite dabase with the ``--export_bookmark_db`` flag.

-Finally, a receptor stored in the database may be re-exported as a PDBQT with the ``--export_receptor`` option.
+Finally, a receptor stored in the database may be re-exported as a PDBQT with the ``--export_receptor_pdbqt`` option.

 Export results from a previous filtering as a CSV
 ==================================================